RitikDutta/team_manage/readme.md

     'host': 'localhost',
-    'user': 'app_user',          # Replace with your database username 'password': 'app_password',  # Replace with your database password 'database': 'taskmaster_pro' # Replace with your database name }
+    'user': 'app_user',          # Replace with your database username 'password': 'app_password',  # Replace with your database password 'database': 'team_manage'    # Replace with your database name }

 # Admin credentials for initial setup